JDryv/JDryv/README.md

 - **Gibo (NLP):** Developed a message classifier using TF-IDF and active learning, achieving 80%+ accuracy with minimal user input.
 - **E-Commerce (Olist):** Built a model to predict trends and reduce losses using historical e-commerce data (2016-2018).
 - **Image Classification:** Experimented with PCA and CNN models to classify datasets (e.g., CIFAR, shapes, president faces).
-- **HelpMePublish:** Built a journal prediction tool using customized Transformers, embeddings, and cosine similarities.
+- **HelpMePublish:** Built a journal prediction tool using Transformers, embeddings, and cosine similarities.
 - **Tokyo Global Gateway:** Managed and processed large datasets for recruitment, attendance tracking, and performance review.

 ## I'm Proud of Having Graduated From